Go to Adobe Express.

 - Adobe Express for Education

-How interested students can get started with their Adobe Express for Education account.
+Get answers to the most common questions on how students can get started with their Adobe Express Education account.

 What is Adobe Express for Education?

-An Adobe Express for Education plan adds extra features and functionality that is critical to schools, including:
+An Adobe Express for Education plan adds additional features and functionality that are critical to schools, including:

-- Enhanced controls to keep students safe: schools own the accounts and exercise admin rights over them.
-Plus, safe search for image and video results that are age-appropriate for K-12 students.
+Enhanced controls to keep students safe: schools own the accounts and exercise admin rights over them.
+Plus, safe search for age-appropriate image and video results for K-12 students.

-Premium creative assets and student–friendly Adobe Stock images are included — there are no paywalls, ads, or popups.
+Premium creative assets and student-friendly Adobe Stock images are included - no paywalls, ads, or popups exist.

-There’s no Discover tab in Adobe Photoshop Express, so students can stay focused on their work
+Students don't get access to the Discover tab in Adobe Photoshop Express, so they can stay focused on their work.

 To get Adobe Express for Education in your classroom, your school administrators and/or IT department should contact Adobe to set up students.
 Click here for more information.